 Bad Bunny's Upcoming Super Bowl Performance Almost Ruined Mia McClain's Wedding

-When the New York City-based actress posted a lighthearted TikTok about her wedding date, she didn't expect it to go viral for an unexpected reason.
+When the New York City-based bride-to-be posted a lighthearted TikTok about her wedding date, she didn't expect it to go viral — and for such an unanticipated reason.

-The 26-year-old bride-to-be, Mia McClain, joked that she might have made a scheduling mistake, and before long, thousands of viewers were weighing in with comments, jokes, and unsolicited advice about her big day.
+Mia McClain, 26, joked that she might have made a scheduling mistake, and before long, thousands of viewers were weighing in with comments, jokes, and unsolicited advice about her big day.

 In the now-viral clip, captioned, "am I [expletive]#wedding #miami," McClain laughed as she explained that she had only recently realized the date might pose a problem.

-"Our wedding is in South Florida, in Miami, with a bunch of Miami natives," she said, hinting that her timing might not sit well with guests.
-"So I love that for me."
+"Our wedding is in South Florida — it's in Miami — with a bunch of Miami natives.
+So, they're gonna hate us," she said, hinting that her timing might not sit well with guests.
+She added sarcastically, "So I love that for me."

 Her followers were quick to offer solutions — and some mild criticism.
 "Girl, find a way to stream the performance at your wedding.
 It would be EPIC!" one commenter wrote.